dtrelogan/react-formstate/docs/api.md

 if (Array.isArray(v)) { return v.map(x => isDefined(x) ? x.toString() : x); } // else
 return v.toString();
 ```

+### <a name='Field.revalidateOnSubmit'>revalidateOnSubmit</a>

+react-formstate, in the way it supports asynchronous validation, normally does not revalidate previously validated fields upon form submission.

+the reason? consider a username validation that calls an api to ensure a username does not already exist. if you perform the asynchronous validation as the user edits the username field, you do not want to perform it again (at least not client-side) when the user hits submit.

+now consider a confirm password validation. since it validates against another field that might change, you *do* want to revalidate the password confirmation upon form submission. since this is not the common case, if you want this behavior you have to add a *revalidateOnSubmit* prop to your jsx input element.

+revalidateOnSubmit should *not* be added to fields that perform asynchronous validation.
+[UnitOfWork.createModel](#UnitOfWork.createModel) is purposefully designed to run synchronously.

 ## <a name='FieldState'>FieldState</a>